 Level 1: Actions that require immediate removal from the library premises

-- Persons who deface or mutilate any library property shall be immediately banned from the library.
+- Persons who deface or mutilate any library property shall be immediately removed from the library.
 It is the policy of the Board that such persons be prosecuted under appropriate statutes.
 This especially applies to anyone guilty of defacing or mutilating books, periodicals, or other collections.

 - Persons carrying any weapon may not enter the library and shall be immediately removed and it is the policy of the Board that such persons be prosecuted.
 The only exception is for people in possession of a concealed handgun license recognized by the State of Arkansas.

-- Persons who urinate or defecate anywhere on the premises other than authorized restrooms shall be immediately banned from the library and may be charged under appropriate ordinances, statutes, etc.
+- Persons who urinate or defecate anywhere on the premises other than authorized restrooms shall be immediately removed from the library and may be charged under appropriate ordinances, statutes, etc.

-- Persons engaged in indecent exposure shall be immediately banned from the library and may be charged under appropriate ordinances, statutes, etc.
+- Persons engaged in sexual conduct or lewd behavior shall be immediately removed from the library and may be charged under appropriate ordinances, statutes, etc.

-- Persons engaged in fighting, abusive language, or other aggressive behavior shall be banned from the library and may be charged under appropriate ordinances, statutes, etc.
+- Persons engaged in fighting, abusive language, or other aggressive behavior shall be suspended from the library and may be charged under appropriate ordinances, statutes, etc.

-- Personal hygiene shall conform to the generally accepted standard of the community.
-Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.
+- Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.
 They may reenter the library when they have eliminated the nuisance caused by their hygiene.

 Level 2: Actions that require a written copy of the rules and/or verbal warning, but if repeated are subject to further action